technomancy/leiningen/doc/PROFILES.md

 to have a single version of a given dependency present at once).
 The replace/displace metadata hints still apply though.

+Remember that if a profile with the same name is specified at multiple places, the last one will *replace* the previous ones, no merging.
+Only profiles of different names are merged onto the project map.

 Another use of profiles is to test against various sets of dependencies:

 ```clj